 Paragraphs 2.7.4 and 2.7.5 shall apply separately in relation to relevant Supply Meter Points comprised in Supply Points whose Annual Quantities exceed, and do not exceed, 293,000 kWh (10,000 therms).

-The Transporter will comply with paragraph 2.7.1 within 5 Supply Point Systems Business Days in respect of at least 95% of relevant Supply Meter Points in relation to each User, in relation to each calendar month.
+The Transporter will comply with paragraph 2.7.1 (in respect of the requirement to notify the CDSP) within 5 Supply Point Systems Business Days in respect of at least 95% of relevant Supply Meter Points in relation to each User, in relation to each calendar month.

 If, in relation to any calendar month and any User, the Transporter does not comply with the requirement in paragraph 2.7.4, the Transporter will pay to the User an amount calculated as: